Recovering unitary calculus from calculus with reality: Introduction

 Complex conjugation of complex inner product spaces defines an action of $C_2 = \mathrm{Gal}(\C \vert \R)$, the cyclic group of order two, on the category of complex inner product spaces.
 In \cite{Ta20b}, the author constructed a version of unitary calculus to take into account this $C_2$--action by complex conjugation.
-This calculus with reality plays the role of $K$--theory with reality in the analogy between the calculi and $K$--theory.
-This paper, and a sequel, are an attempt to make this analogy precise.
-In particular, both real and complex $K$--theory may be completely recovered by $K$--theory with reality, via taking $C_2$--fixed points and forgetting the $C_2$--action, respectively (see \cite{At66}).
+This ``calculus with reality'' in beneficial for a number of reasons, most notably, the layers of the Taylor tower in calculus with reality are completely determined up to homotopy by spectra with an action of $C_2 \ltimes U(n)$, which is a finer classification than that produced in unitary calculus, where in the latter, the layers are determined by spectra with an action of $U(n)$.
+Moreover, this calculus with reality plays the role of $K$--theory with reality in the analogy between the calculi and $K$--theory.
+This paper, and a sequel (see , are an attempt to make this analogy precise.
+In particular, both real and complex $K$--theory may be completely recovered by $K$--theory with reality, via taking $C_2$--fixed points and forgetting the $C_2$--action, respectively (see the work of Atiyah \cite{At66}).
 In this paper, we show that unitary calculus may be completely recovered from the calculus with reality via forgetting the $C_2$--action on the calculus.
-In a sequel paper, we plan to examine the relationship between orthogonal calculus and calculus with reality.
-By \cite{Ta20} there is already a comparison between unitary calculus and orthogonal calculus, hence the combination of this paper and \cite{Ta20} give a comparison between the calculus with reality and orthogonal calculus, but this comparison is unsatisfactory for a number of reasons, and we are optimistic of a more streamlined approach.
+We plan to examine the relationship between orthogonal calculus and calculus with reality in future work.
+By the work of the author in \cite{Ta20}, there is already a comparison between unitary calculus and orthogonal calculus, hence the combination of this paper and \cite{Ta20} give a comparison between the calculus with reality and orthogonal calculus, but this comparison is unsatisfactory for a number of reasons, and we are optimistic of a more streamlined approach.